Hockey Game Misconduct Penalties

 Game misconduct penalties are very serious and require a player to leave the ice for the rest of the game.

-Here is a list of game misconduct penalties in ice hockey with examples:
+Here is a list of game misconduct penalties in ice hockey:

 There are no power plays on game misconduct penalties.
 The offending player is suspended from play, but a substitute can take his place on the ice.